zzzcdf/cube.js/docs/content/Caching/Caching.md

 The second level of caching is called **pre-aggregations**, and requires explicit configuration to activate.

 We do not recommend changing the default **in-memory** caching configuration unless it is necessary.
-To speed up queries performance, consider using **pre-aggregations**.
+To speed up query performance, consider using **pre-aggregations**.

 ## Pre-Aggregations